-Estimating the effects of events by type
+Estimating the Effects of Events by Type

 Table 4 displays the immediate impact of events of various types.
-These include advances in the peace process, terrorist attacks, major political changes, and some economic reforms.
-Clearly, none of the various event types can explain much of the movement in Israel's risk premium: economic changes typically elicit no change at all in the risk premium, except for one increase which was probably due to other factors.
-Responses to advances in the peace process, to terrorist attacks, or to political shifts toward the political left are also mixed, if any.
-Table 5 displays regression results where the dependent variable is the rate of change in the risk premium, and explanatory variables are dummies for event categories.
-For example, the dummy variable 'Terror' equals one on weeks when a terrorist attack listed in Table 4 took place, and zero otherwise, the dummy variable 'Russian crisis' equals one between August and November 1998, and so on.
-The regression also includes the rate of change in J.P.
-Morgan's EMBI index as an explanatory variable.
-The results suggest that domestic events contribute little to the explanation of movements in Israel's risk premium (they are small and statistically insignificant.10 Running the regression in levels rather than rates of change produces very similar results, suggesting that the elasticity of the 'spread' with respect to domestic events is close to zero (the elasticity with respect to the EMBI index is much smaller than in the rate of change regression, but still statistically significant).
+These include advances in the peace process, terrorist attacks, major political changes and some economic reform measures.
+Clearly, none of the various event types can explain much of the movement in Israel's risk premium: economic changes typically elicit no change at all in the risk premium, except for one increase which is probably caused by other factors.
+Responses to advances in the peace process, to terrorist attacks or to political shifts toward the "Left" are also mixed, if any.
+Table 5 presents regression results of the risk premium on events by type.
+For example, the dummy variable "Terror" equals one on weeks when a terrorist attack listed in Table 4 took place.
+The results suggest that domestic events contribute little to the explanation of movements in Israel's risk premium (they are small and statistically insignificant, except for the dummy variable "Terror" which appears to have the wrong sign).
+Running the regression in rates of change rather than levels produces very similar results, suggesting that the elasticity of the "spread" with respect to domestic events is close to zero (the elasticity with respect to the EMBI index is also low, but statistically significant).